srogalsk/bulliownage/README.md

 #        Thank you!         #
 # # # # # # # # # # # # # # #

-We hope you enjoyed our high-fidelity mock-up of CoinFlip, the simple application for managing your entire coin collection!
+We hope you enjoyed our high-fidelity mock-up of BULLIOWNAGE, the simple application for managing your entire coin collection!
 Feel free to contact us with any feedback, comments, suggestions, or concerns.